 “AT&T is trying to leverage that we’re in a bad economy and people need their jobs,” he said in a telephone interview.

 AT&T “remains ready to negotiate,” and isn’t proposing any wage or benefit reductions, Marty Richter, an AT&T spokesman, said.

 The average AT&T network technician in the current contract negotiations earns $133,000, comprising $90,000 in wages and $43,000 in benefits, he said.
 The average compensation for a call-center representative is $107,000, comprising $67,000 in pay and $40,000 in benefits, Richter said.

 “Our goal throughout these negotiations has been to preserve high-quality middle class careers with wages and health-care benefits that are among the best in the country,” Richter said via e-mail today.

 Sayre described the salary examples Richter provided as “extravagant” and an attempt to present AT&T employees as “overpaid.”
 She didn’t offer alternative figures.

-AT&T and competitors such as Verizon Communications Inc. (VZ) regularly bargain with unions over new contracts as rising network investment costs weigh on profit margins.
+AT&T and competitors such as Verizon Communications Inc. (VZ:US) regularly bargain with unions over new contracts as rising network investment costs weigh on profit margins.
 More than half of AT&T’s employees are represented by the CWA, the IBEW or other unions, according to the company’s annual report.

 AT&T shares fell less than 1 percent to $37.44 at the close in New York.
 The stock has climbed 24 percent this year.